kevleyski/linux/README.md

 # The (original) Linux Kernel

-Linux kernel (circa 1991-1993) configured for modern development and debugging in JetBrains CLion on macOS.
+Linux kernel version 0.96c (circa 1991-1993) configured for modern development and debugging in JetBrains CLion on macOS.

+Originally written by **Linus Torvalds** and contributors in the early 1990s.
+The original code is distributed under the GNU General Public License v2.
+This repository contains the original source code with modern build and debugging tools added for educational and development purposes.
+No modifications have been made to the original kernel source files.

+## ⚠️ Debug Build Configuration

+**This project is configured for optimal debugging:**
+- `-g -ggdb` : Full debug symbols
+- `-O0` : No optimizations (accurate stepping)
+- `-fno-omit-frame-pointer` : Complete stack traces

+See [DEBUG_BUILD.md](DEBUG_BUILD.md) for complete details.

 ```
 ├── boot/           # Boot sector and setup code